Chamomile Essential Oil- Benefits, Uses, and Origin

 For digestive disorders

-Chamomile essential oil is used for a number of digestive disorders such as loss of appetite, flatulence, indigestion, nausea, and vomiting.
+Chamomile essential oil is used for a number of digestive disorders, such as loss of appetite, flatulence, indigestion, nausea, and vomiting.

 For inflammations

-Chamomile essential oil has anti- inflammatory and calming properties.
 Chamomile oil helps soothe skin irritations like acne, rosacea, and other skin complications.
 It also helps relieve swelling and skin pain.
 Chamomile essential oil can also be found in ointments and creams made for skin irritation.

 An antioxidant

-Chamomile essential oil stimulates circulation of the blood and helps flush out toxins from the skin.
-This then results to reducing the occurrence of acne, hyperpigmentation, and blemishes.
-It helps repair skin from damages from scars and wounds and signs of ageing resulting to a much clearer skin.
+This then results in reducing the occurrence of acne, hyperpigmentation, and blemishes.
+It helps repair skin from damage from scars and wounds and signs of ageing, resulting in much clearer skin.

 Lower fevers